sutta » dn » Dīgha Nikāya 9

 “Manomayaṁ kho ahaṁ, bhante, attānaṁ paccemi sabbaṅgapaccaṅgiṁ ahīnindriyan”ti.

-“Sir, I believe in a mind-made self which is complete in all its various parts, not deficient in any faculty.”
+“Sir, I believe in a mind-made self which is whole in its major and minor limbs, not deficient in any faculty.”

 “Manomayo ca hi te, poṭṭhapāda, attā abhavissa sabbaṅgapaccaṅgī ahīnindriyo, evaṁ santampi kho te, poṭṭhapāda, aññāva saññā bhavissati añño attā.